Cable, Internet, & Telephone Subscriber Privacy Notice

 Under the Communications Act, you may examine your personally identifiable information that is collected and maintained in our regular business records, and you may correct, if necessary, any errors in such information.
 In most cases, the personally identifiable information contained in these records consists solely of billing and account information.
 You will only be permitted to examine records that contain personally identifiable information about your account and no other account.
 If you wish to inspect the records containing only your personally identifiable information, please notify us in writing and an appointment at our business office will be arranged during our regular business hours.
 We will correct our records if you make a reasonable showing that any of the personally identifiable information we have collected about you is inaccurate.

 7. Your Rights Under the Communications Act

-A. Opt-In: In order for Midco to use and share sensitive information, we will have to receive affirmative permission from you as our customer, (called “opt-in consent”) to use and share sensitive information.
-Sensitive information includes:
+A. Opt-In: Opt-In: In order for Midco to use and share sensitive information, such as geo- location, we will have to receive affirmative permission from you as our customer (called “opt-in consent).

 Customer consent is inferred for certain purposes, including:

 - Use and sharing of non-sensitive information to provide and market services and equipment typically marketed with the broadband service subscribed to by the customer.